Water Coolers Hervey Bay

 // Lifestyle: lots of salt or alcoholic drinks make your body need more fluid.
 Alcohol is moisturizing: you lose moisture that you can use to break down toxins in your body.
 Even if you are sick, it is important to drink more than usual, because you lose a lot of fluid due to vomiting and diarrhea.
 Pregnant women and women who are breastfeeding also need a little more fluid.

 Even more factors

 In addition to the temperature you are in, how much your sport and your lifestyle also play body weight, age and food intake.
 Fruit water.
+Great tasting water from a water cooler Hervey Bay.
 And one person needs more water than the other.

 But: if you are thirsty, it is actually too late.
 At that moment your body is already working on 'drying out'.
 Your body can not function properly without moisture.
 So avoid getting thirsty.
 How do you do that?

 1. Put a bottle of water next to your bed and drink it empty after your alarm went off.
 During the night you lose a lot of moisture: you can now immediately supplement this loss.
 Some people will have a benchtop water cooler Hervey Bay in their bedroom.

 2. Do not drink large amounts of water at once, but divide your drinking moments throughout the day.
 This way you prevent a water belly.
 Drinking water and losing weight.

 3. Grab a large glass instead of a small one.
 If you are working, a large pot of water might be handy.
 Or refill your glass at fixed times, so you can be sure that you get enough water.

 4. Can you no longer see water?
 Black coffee and tea also count if you want to get enough fluid.
 Unfortunately you can not drink unlimited coffee all day (hello caffeine kick).
 Alternation is key.
 Also think of mint leaves, cucumber or fruit in your glass and filtered water from a water cooler Hervey Bay.
 Very refreshing in summer!